IbrahimAlj/JM-Comfort/README.md

 </p>

 <p align="center">
-  This also serves as our software logo.
+  This also serves as our projects logo.
 </p>

 ## Table of Contents